ligato/docs/docs/user-guide/concepts.md

 This section describes several key concepts of the vpp-agent and cn-infra.

-!!!
-Note
-    The documentation in some cases may refer to the Ligato Infra as cloud native-infra or cn-infra for short.

 ---

 ## What is a Model?

-The model represents an abstraction of an object such as a VPP interface that can be managed through northbound APIs exposed by the vpp-agent.
-The model is used to generate a key associated with a value for the object that is stored in a KV data store such as etcd.
+The model represents an abstraction of an object that can be managed through northbound APIs exposed by the vpp-agent.
+The model is used to generate a complete `key` associated with a value for the object stored in a KV data store.

+An example of model is a VPP route.

 ### Model Components